So, you want to shrink your email inbox? Who doesn’t?

 Sharing is Caring

-While it’s easy to try and keep your department’s information close to the chest, the reality of the modern enterprise is that everyone needs to work together.
-Yup, pretty groundbreaking stuff, but it can be easier said than done, particularly if you have multiple offices in multiple locations.
+While it’s easy to try and keep your department’s information close to the vest, the reality of the modern enterprise is that everyone needs to work together.
+It can be easier said than done, particularly if you have multiple offices in multiple locations.
 But this doesn’t mean that you have to share everything that you know; it just means that you can pick and choose the information that other departments frequently request.

 You can make that information readily available so that you don’t get an email each time someone wants to know about PTO policies, expense report submissions, or anything else that’s frequently asked.
-And if someone can’t find the answer they’re looking for, having an automated communication process built into your knowledge base, such as a suggestion box or some other messaging system.
 This process can be applied to almost any information that you keep in your knowledge base, and will also allow you to find best practices.